 - Educational resources and workshops: To help parents understand and support their child’s development.

-- Government and non-profit programs: Offering tailored interventions and assistance.
+- Government and non-profit programmes: Offering tailored interventions and assistance.

-These resources enhance a child or baby’s life and ability to reach their developmental milestones.
+These resources enhance a child or baby’s life and ability to reach developmental milestones.

 Conclusion

 Understanding developmental milestones provides essential insight into a child’s growth, highlighting key skills and abilities they should develop at various stages.
 If a child experiences delays, caregivers need to seek guidance from healthcare professionals to address these challenges effectively.
-Encouraging and supporting a child through their developmental stages fosters not only their immediate growth but also sets a foundation for their future well-being and success, encompassing an empathetic and proactive approach to their overall development.
+Encouraging and supporting a child through their developmental stages fosters their immediate growth and sets a foundation for their future well-being and success, encompassing an empathetic and proactive approach to their overall development.